HMRC transaction monitoring privacy notice

 We collect and process personal data for transaction monitoring purposes to prevent and detect crime and fraud and for the purposes set out above because it is necessary to do so in the public interest and so that we can carry out our official functions as a government department.

 As HMRC is permitted to carry out transaction monitoring without your consent, you cannot withdraw your consent.

 When we may share your personal information with third parties

 We will, in some circumstances and where the law allows, share your data with third parties.

-When we detect crime we may share information with other law enforcement agencies, government departments, credit reference agencies, and anti-fraud groups.
+When we suspect or detect crime, and the law allows, we may share transaction monitoring information with other law enforcement

 Overseas data transfers

 To develop a reliable device identification, transaction monitoring device profiling shares:

 IP addresses and device information with a third-party supplier which has data centres located in the EU and America